BLM asks court not to dismiss case against Trump officials over tear gas

 “As we have said all along, and it was backed up in today’s highly detailed and professionally written report, our fine Park Police made the decision to clear the park to allow a contractor to safely install a antiscale fencing to protect from Antifa rioters, radical BLM protestors, and other violent demonstrators who are causing chaos and death to our cities,” the former president said.

-The Justice Department, which is defending the lawsuit under President Biden, did not immediately respond to a request for comment.
+The Justice Department, which is defending the lawsuit under President Biden, declined to comment on the legal battle.

 Oral arguments in the case were held at the U.S. District Court for the District on May 28 before Judge Dabney L. Friedrich, a Trump appointee.